 There are a variety of resistance bands out there, but the three most popular types are:

-How much resistance you’ll get is determined by the thickness and/or stiffness of the band and how far it’s stretched, but generally, the wider the band, the more resistance it has.
+How much resistance you’ll get is determined by the thickness and/or stiffness of the band and how far it’s stretched, but generally, the wider or thicker the band, the more resistance it has.
 Also, of the 3 types, looped bands and mini bands are the ones that are combined with free weights to create hybrid tension.

 Applications of Band Training